EliottA28/portugues/README.md

 Simple GUI app using PyQt5 to keep track of the words you learn and test your knowledge in brasilian portuguese.
 Could be easily translated to any other language (or not).

-TODO : improve synonymes management, add futur and passed tenses, module pour ajouter différents temps verbaux, si aucun verbe/mot app crash quand test

-test liste
+TODO : improve synonymes management